Kirchhoff’s Circuit Laws: A Practical Guide for Real-World Electrical Analysis

 - Kirchhoff’s point rule.

-Kirchhoff’s current law or KCL, for short, states that the sum of currents entering a node (or junction) is equal to the sum of currents leaving that node.
+The sum of currents entering a node must equal the sum of currents leaving it.

 The mathematical equation of KCL is